ojaoweir/Auto_invoicing/README.txt

 Auto_invoicing
-Python is required to run this program
+Python 3 is required to run this program

 to abort anytime press ctrl+c
-  To restart after that enter 'python run.py'
-    otherwise just close the terminal

 This program only works for sending from google emails Access for less secure apps needs to be turned on for sender emails